Infant Respiratory Disorders- Overview and Practice Questions Vector

 26. What is the incidence of transient tachypnea of the newborn?

-It is more common after a C-section and in full-term infants.
+TTN is more common in infants born via cesarean section and in full-term infants.

 27. What is the treatment for TTN?

-Maintain adequate oxygenation and ventilation, give oxygen therapy and nasal CPAP.
-Last is give antibiotics to treat the infection.
+Treatment for TTN includes maintaining adequate oxygenation and ventilation, oxygen therapy, and nasal CPAP.
+Antibiotics are also administered to treat any underlying infection.

 28. What is the incidence of neonatal pneumonia?